kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 subtitle: urql's normalised cache mechanisms explained
 cover: /covers/graphcache.jpg
 excerpt: >-
-  How do normalised caches for GraphQL work?
-Normalised caching is one of the most commonly used features in apps using GraphQL. urql's Graphcache is one of those caches, which with schema metadata can add ever smarter features like “Offline Support” or “Patial Results”.
+  How do normalised caches work?
+Normalised caching is one of the most commonly used features in apps using GraphQL. urql's Graphcache is one of those caches, which adds ever smarter features like “Offline Support” or “Patial Results”.
 Let's find out what makes it tick.
 published:
   live: false
   date: 2020-11-30